 Both models generally suggest two years of sequential, graded, and increasingly complex supervised clinical experience as a requirement for licensure as a psychologist.
 Per recent developments, students should become familiar with the role of practicum training in the licensure process.
-Both ASPPB and APA licensure models have recently encouraged a change regarding the timing of supervised professional experience required for licensure (see below).
-Specifically, they have suggested that practicum experience be considered as contributory to the two years of supervised experience eligible for licensure.
-In these states, practicum training programs are organized so the structure is similar to internship training.
 The California Board of Psychology (CA BoP) has not moved to accept practicum training hours toward licensure at this time.

 Upon application for licensure, individuals may be asked by their psychology board to complete a thorough list of where clinical training took place at each of the levels of training, who they were supervised by, details around the type of training and clients served, and hours completed.
-This will need to be verified by the student, site supervisor(s) and DCT of Pacifica Graduate Institute.
+This list will need to be verified by the student, site supervisor(s) and DCT of Pacifica Graduate Institute.
 They may also ask for a list of course work, descriptions of course material and/or syllabi and instructors' and a certain number of units for each course category.
+Students are encouraged to keep accurate and thorough records of all course and clinical work throughout their time at Pacifica.